intelligent-bee/Sino_BFmap/readme.md

 ```

 ### Availability and Diversity
+The code for calculating the facility availability and diversity of the community life circle
 * **To conduct the analysis, follow these steps:**
 1. Count the number and types of buildings within each community life circle
     ```bash